-AB-202 is a CAR-NK cell therapy targeting CD19 positive B-cell malignancies.
-The CAR construct has been optimized for activity within NK cells and utilizes an anti-CD19 extracellular domain.
-The background NK cells maintain all the preferred characteristics seen in the AB-101 product, including high expression of activating NK receptors and CD16 as well as the cryopreservation and infusion-ready formulation.
-The first clinical studies with AB-202 include an assessment of dual tumor-antigen targeting via combination therapy with anti-CD20 monoclonal therapy.
+AB-202 is a our CAR-NK cell therapy candidate targeting CD19 positive B-cell malignancies.
+The CAR construct has been optimized for activity within NK cells and utilizes an anti-CD19 domain.
+The background NK cells demonstrate a high expression of activating NK receptors and CD16.
+AB-202 also takes advantage of our cryopreservation technology and our infusion-ready formulation.
+Our first planned clinical study of AB-202 will be designed to investigate monotherapy treatment and an assessment of dual tumor-antigen targeting via combination therapy with anti-CD20 monoclonal antibody therapy.

-Artiva research is capitalizing on the unique scale of production and proprietary CAR-NK compositions to develop new proprietary CAR-NK cell therapies to address unmet needs in hematological cancers and solid tumors.
-We are also evaluating specific gene editing to further enhance the therapeutic activity of NK cells in the tumor microenvironment and methods of potentially enhancing in vivo persistence in the absence of patient lymphodepletion preconditioning regimens.
+We are leveraging our established NK manufacturing platform to develop new CAR-NK cell therapies and NK-combination therapies to address unmet needs for patients with cancer.
+We are also evaluating specific gene editing techniques to further enhance the therapeutic activity of NK cells, including increasing activity in the tumor microenvironment and enhancing in vivo persistence in patients with the potential to reduce the need for lymphodepleting chemotherapy.

 Artiva and Merck have entered into an exclusive worldwide research and development collaboration and license agreement to develop novel CAR-NK cell therapies for solid tumors.
 The collaboration leverages Artiva’s off-the-shelf allogeneic NK cell manufacturing platform and proprietary CAR-NK technology.
 The collaboration initially includes two CAR-NK programs with an option for a third.
 Under the agreement, Artiva is responsible for initial development through the first GMP manufacturing campaign and IND preparation, followed by transfer of the applicable program to Merck for clinical and commercial development.